The presentation of the national budget and the Budget Memorandum

-After the King's Speech and the traditional cheering of the monarch "Long live the King, hurray, hurray, hurray", the King leaves the Hall of Knights.
-The members of the House of Representatives then make their way to the plenary meeting hall of the House, where the minister of Finance presents his "Third-Tuesday-of-September"-briefcase, which contains the National Budget and the Budget Memorandum.
+After the speech from the throne and the traditional cheering of the monarch "Long live the King, hurray, hurray, hurray", the King leaves the Hall of Knights.
+The members of the House of Representatives then make their way to the Plenary Hall of the House, where the minister of Finance presents his "third-Tuesday-of-September"-briefcase.
+The briefcase contains the national budget and the Budget Memorandum.

 The Budget Memorandum

 ‘Budget Memorandum’ is short for ‘Memorandum on the State's finances’.
-The memorandum contains the amounts of money involved in the plans set out in the Speech from the Throne.
-Moreover, the memorandum describes the current economic and financial situation of the Netherlands and the prospective developments in the Netherlands, in Europe and beyond, for instance in the fields of unemployment, the development of incomes, care and education.
+The memorandum contains the amounts of money involved in the plans set out in the speech from the throne.
+Moreover, the memorandum describes the current economic and financial situation of the Netherlands and the prospective developments in the Netherlands, in Europe and beyond.
+Among others, it covers the fields of unemployment, the development of incomes, care, and education.
 It also describes the State's financial situation, the ‘public treasury’.
-The memorandum contains a statement of the Central Government's expected income and expenditure, the consequences for the national debt and the measures the Government wants to take to tackle this.
+The memorandum contains a statement of the government's expected income and expenditure, the consequences for the national debt and the measures the government wants to take to tackle this.

 The national budget